Persson cabinet

+The Persson cabinet (regeringen Persson) was the government of Sweden from 22 March 1996 to 6 October 2006.
+It was a Social Democratic single-party minority government led by Prime Minister Göran Persson.

-Göran Persson served as Prime Minister of Sweden between 22 March 1996 and 6 October 2006.
-Persson took over after Ingvar Carlsson, who retired as party leader and Prime Minister.
-Following the 2006 general election, he and the Persson Cabinet (Regeringen Persson) lost power to a centre-right coalition government.
+Persson took over after Ingvar Carlsson, who retired as party leader and prime minister.
+Following the 2006 general election, the cabinet lost power to the centre-right Reinfeldt cabinet.